Another piece that mirrors frustration. At the end of the day, every man is his own, an Infinite Other.

 I give.
 And yet you owe me nothing because you never asked.
 And you never asked because you never cared.

-And so you forever remain outside of my reach.
+And so you forever remain outside of my grasp.
 Unconquerable.

 And it makes me feel powerless.
 It makes me wonder if everything is chance.
 I hardly try, and everything is given to me.
 The one thing I have invested everything in earns me nothing.